deer-hunt/evargs/README.md

 ```

-## Features

-- It can specify the condition or value-assignment using a simple expression. e.g. `a=1;b>5`
-- Evaluate assigned values. e.g `evargs.evaluate('a', 1)`
-- Put values.
-It's available to using `put` is without parsing the expression.
-- Value casting - str, int, float, complex, Enum class, custom function...
-- Value validation - unsigned, number range, alphabet, regex, any other...
-- Applying multiple validations.
-- Applying Pre-processing method and Post-processing method.
-- Get assigned values.
-- Set default rule.
-- Make parameter's description.
-- Other support methods for value-assignment.

 ## Overview

 There are 3 way usages in `EvArgs`.
 The behavior of "value-casting and validation" based on `rules` is common to 3 way.